Tomiwa-Oladejo/Portfolio/index.md

 ### [Email Spam Filter](./Email-Spam-Filter.html)

 > *   Engineered a deep learning-based email spam filter using TensorFlow and Keras, implementing a neural network with embedding, flatten, and        dense layers to classify spam and non-spam messages with high        accuracy.
 > *   Applied advanced NLP techniques including tokenization, stop-word removal, and punctuation stripping to pre-process text data, ensuring          optimized input for the model and improved classification              performance.
 > *   Evaluated model performance using accuracy and AUC metrics; demonstrated the model’s ability to generalize by successfully predicting spam       in previously unseen data, highlighting practical application       for real-world email security systems.

 ### [Vulnerability Assessment and Penetration Testing](./Vulnerability-Assessment-and-Penetration-Testing.html)

 > *   Conducted in-depth vulnerability assessments using tools such as OpenVAS, Nmap, and Metasploit to identify and exploit network weaknesses        including UnrealIRCd backdoors, weak PostgreSQL credentials          and Java RMI misconfigurations.
 > *   Collaborated effectively within a team to set up a secure virtual network environment using Kali Linux and Metasploitable, ensuring              consistent communication and smooth task delegation through strategy.
 > *   Proposed and documented comprehensive network security improvements, including firewall configurations and the deployment of SNORT               IDS/IPS, demonstrating a strong understanding of practical defence          mechanisms and incident response.

 ### [Information Security Management Portfolio](./Information-Security-Portfolio.html)

-> *   Security Issue Identification & Analysis: Identified the specific security incident and analysed the techniques used by attackers, the           vulnerabilities exploited, and the affected assets (e.g., user data, company reputation).
+> *   Designed and implemented an Information Security Management System (ISMS) to address Alibaba’s 2019-2020 data breach, which involved a           malicious web crawler scraping 1.1 billion user records.
+Conducted a thorough risk assessment to identify vulnerabilities, including weak        anti-scraping defenses and insider threats, and proposed layered technical controls (rate limiting, honeypot traps, HTML randomization),         procedural policies (employee training, data encryption), and physical safeguards (biometric access, CCTV).
-> *   Impact & Threat Assessment: Evaluated the short- and long-term impacts of the breach on the organisation, including financial loss and           reputational damage, and identified potential threat vectors and vulnerabilities.
+> *   Developed actionable cybersecurity strategies to mitigate future threats, such as deploying intrusion detection systems (IDS) for real-          time anomaly monitoring and enforcing strict data classification protocols.
+Ensured compliance with global regulations like China’s              Personal Information Protection Law (PIPL) by integrating data encryption and regular security audits into the framework.
-> *   Risk Management & Proposed Controls: Developed a risk register with identified risks and implemented procedural, technical, and physical         controls (e.g., firewalls, training programs, access controls) to mitigate future threats.
+> *   Demonstrated expertise in risk management and stakeholder communication by translating technical vulnerabilities into business impacts           (e.g., reputational damage, revenue loss) and presenting tailored solutions.
+The ISMS not only addressed immediate scraping risks but also       strengthened Alibaba’s long-term security posture, emphasizing proactive threat prevention and employee accountability.

 ### [Computer Forensics and Investigation](./Computer-Forensics-and-Investigation.html)